Al-Cap/Popular-Esport-Game/README.md

 [Project Info](https://github.com/Al-Cap/Popular-Esport-Game#project-info)

 ## Data
 The dataset is obtained from [Kaggle Esports Earnings](https://www.kaggle.com/rankirsh/esports-earnings).
 It includes 492 games ranging from 1981-2020.
+The data has been cropped so only the games from 2000-2020 are used.

 ![tour-rel.png](https://github.com/Al-Cap/Popular-Esport-Game/blob/master/figures/tour-rel_bar.png)

 ## Modeling

+The data is plit into three part: Players, Tournaments, and Earnings.

 ### Players

+The total number of players are comapre to the different genres for games.
+This shows the genres that have the most player base.
+Total of players is then compared to the games in the specific genre with the most players.
+This being First-Person Shooter games.
+Data in second chart is modified to fit.

 ![genre-ply.png](https://github.com/Al-Cap/Popular-Esport-Game/blob/master/figures/genre-ply_barh.png)